Last time we talked about how cognitive functioning can affect your attempts at weight loss.

 And as far as the self regulatory skills go, here are some ideas:

-Find a diet plan you can live with.
+- Find a diet plan you can live with.
 Something sensible, please.
-At the very least, eliminate processed foods.
+At the very least, eliminate processed foods and sugar.
+Go for a stevia sweetener rather than a chemical one.

-Increase your intake of fruits, veggies, and lean protein.
+- Increase your intake of fruits, veggies, and lean protein.
 That should be the basis of your diet.
+Protein at every meal – you don’t need much.
+The size of your palm should be the biggest portion.
+And 3 – 5 servings of fruits and veggies daily.

 And once you have those things in place, think about getting out and enjoying life without focusing on food and weight all the time.
 There’s more to life.